Deontay Wilder vs. Luis Ortiz

-Deontay Wilder vs. Luis Ortiz was a professional boxing fight which took place on March 3, 2018 at the Barclays Center in New York City.
-Defending WBC heavyweight champion Deontay Wilder defeated challenger Luis Ortiz by technical knockout in the tenth round.
+Deontay Wilder vs. Luis Ortiz was a professional boxing match contested on March 3, 2018, for the WBC Heavyweight Championship.

 Background

 Wilder had first become WBC heavyweight champion in January 2015, after he defeated Bermane Stiverne via 12 round unanimous decision at the MGM Grand in Las Vegas.
 Stiverne had been making the first defence of the crown he had claimed after he beat Chris Arreola for the title that had been vacated by the retiring Vitali Klitschko.
 Wilder then saw off a host of challengers that included Eric Molina, Johann Duhaupas and Artur Szpilka before he was due to make a mandatory defence of his title against Alexander Povetkin in May 2016.
 However less than two weeks before the fight was due to take place Povetkin failed a drug test which meant the contest was called off altogether.
 Two months later Wilder fought replacement opponent Arreola and retired him in his corner after 8 rounds.
 A hand injury then kept Wilder out until February 2017 when he fought fellow undefeated American Gerald Washington, knocking him out in the 5th round.

 Meanwhile, the relatively unknown but well schooled and dangerous Ortiz had so far been unable to secure a title shot despite his high rankings.
 His 'high risk, low reward' factor meant that he was largely avoided by the divisions top fighters, but he had previously knocked out contenders Bryant Jennings and Tony Thompson before a short term deal in November 2016 saw him fight twice in two months and in Europe for the first time, first facing Malik Scott in Monaco.
 Scott was extremely negative and reluctant to engage throughout the contest and Ortiz was forced to go the full distance for the first time in his career, winning every round of a 12 round unanimous decision.
 He then faced the highly durable Dave Allen in Manchester and stopped him on his feet after 7 one sided rounds.